minibrusp/everest-parallax-prac/README.md

 # additional info
 - this is just a dry run.
 - Not yet responsive
-- best view from 800px viewport width
+- best view from 800px viewport width and +
 - images are not yet optimized to lower viewport

 # live preview